El Nido, Palawan: Air

-El Nido Airport also known as Lio Airport is the primary and sole airport serving the town of El Nido.
+El Nido Airport, also known as Lio Airport, is the primary and sole airport serving the town of El Nido.

 Roads

 The main roads of El Nido are organized around a set of radial and circumferential roads that radiate and circle in and around the town proper and its rural barangays.
 Its interconnected roads are connected to the major highway that leads to Puerto Princesa, Palawan's capital.
-Daily Buses and jeepneys depart at San Jose Terminal in Puerto Princesa for El Nido.
-Tricycles are used for short-distance trips around the town proper.
+Daily buses and jeepneys depart at San Jose Terminal in Puerto Princesa for El Nido.
+Tricycles are used for short-distance trips around town proper.